ssnkhan/infrastructure-hunting/README.md

 ---

-I'd love to hear your thoughts and feedback.
-Feel free to say hello on Twitter [@snkhan](https://twitter.com/snkhan?lang=en) or via [LinkedIn](https://uk.linkedin.com/in/sajidnawazkhan).

----

 ### Backups
 Run `backup.sh` manually or via a cronjob to backup the `mihari.db` sqlite database to the `backups` folder.
 Update your paths as necessary.